Aa

 Ane Ganda Ane Nyama Hazvienzani Neasina

-Other proverbs with a similar meaning:
+Proverbs with a similar meaning:

 1. Ndongwe inyama hazvienzani nenhikiti.